AliMonsef/Optimization-Algorithms/README.md

-This Codes has been developed by "Ali Monsef"
+These Codes has been developed by "Ali Monsef"
 Master Student of Mechanical Engineering
 Contact: alimonsef1997@gmail.com